 - If you like the flavor and fragrance of ghee, add a teaspoon to the hot dal just before garnishing it with the chilli and herbs.

-1. Wash and soak the dal in 2 cups water.
+1. Wash and soak the dal in two cups water.

 2. Mince the ginger and garlic.